ujjwalb18/Dental_Implant_Analysis/README.md

 ## Acknowledgments

-Special thanks to the University of Adelaide and my supervisor, Dr. Indu Bala, for their guidance and support.
+Special thanks to the University of Adelaide and my supervisor, Dr. Indu Bala, for her guidance and support.

 ---